HankB/MQTT_will/README.md

 # MQTT_will

 Use MQTT last will and testament to monitor host up.
+What it does:

+* Connect to an MQTT broker, specifying a will message and topic.
+* Send a "connect" message.
+* Optionally send periodic updates.
+* If the host goes away, the broker will publish the will message.

+By default it uses a topic `CM/<hostname>/NA/state` to match the format in use for home automation.
+The 'NA' would be location and is unused for this particular topic.

 ## Status